Shopify/polaris/polaris.shopify.com/content/foundations/patterns/new-badge/index.md

 The [New] badge should be used on features that have all of these 3 characteristics:

 - We want to drive adoption of this feature
-- It’s creating new value for merchants (not just an improved way of doing something they - are already doing)
+- It’s creating new value for merchants (not just an improved way of doing something they are already doing)
-- It’s worth distracting our merchants from their current workflow to inform them about a whole new part of Shopify.
+- It’s worth distracting our merchants from their current workflow to inform them about a whole new part of Shopify

 Consider how the admin would look if it was cluttered with [New] badges or features of varying importance—overusing the badge creates unnecessary distraction and lessens its impact.